UP | HOME

 1. Introduction

-The code for this example is found in examples/lornez.f90.
+The code for this example is found in examples/lorenz.f90.
 Additionally the code may be found at the end of this document in the section Full Code Listing.

 One strange thing when visualizing strange attracters is that we are frequently less concerned with the absolute accuracy of the solution curves than we are with the spacing of the solution points.
 This example uses the Lorenz attractor to explore some of the tools MRKISS provides for these kinds of problems.

-For animations of the evolution of the curve, we normally use a fixed \(\Delta{t}\) because this preserves time in the animation so we can see the point tracing the curve speed up and slow down as the dirivative changes.
-We can produce such a solution with the steps_fixed_stab_*t() solvers.
+For animations of the evolution of the curve we normally use a fixed \(\Delta{t}\) because this preserves time in the animation.
+That is to say we can see the point tracing the curve speed up and slow down as the derivative changes.
+We can produce such a solution with the fixed_t_steps solvers.
 Here is an example of such a curve:

 lorenz_fixed.png

 Notice the way some of the steps are much longer than others.
-This is especially apparnet in the upper right:
+This is especially apparent in the upper left:

 lorenz_fixed-c.png

-Many path animation tools have teh ablity to interpolate nitermediate points on peiceweise curves.
-SOme even have the ablty to use derviative information and do Hermite interpolation.
+Many path animation tools have the ability to interpolate intermediate points on piecewise curves.
+Some even have the ability to use derivative information and do Hermite interpolation.
 Having a few longer steps when using such a tool is no issue.
-OTOH, when simply animating successve solution steps, large steps can make the animation jerkey.
+OTOH, when simply animating successive solution steps, large steps can make the animation jerky.
 When this happens, if you still want to preserve time in the animation, the only real solution is to decrease the value used for \(\Delta{t}\).

-THe solutions used in the images above were created by this snippit of examples/lornez.f90:
+The solutions used in the images above were created by this snippet of examples/lorenz.f90:

 3. Sphere Sweeps